-Far more years ago than I care to remember, there was a movie which kept running a film over and over again on some TV station or other.
+Far more years ago than I care to remember, there was a movie which kept running over and over again on some TV station or other.
 At the time, it was one of my all time favorite guilty pleasure movies: Ed Hunt’s 1977 Starship Invasions.
 It was a strange combination of Sun Classics UFO documentary and Republic SF Serial, complete with Flying Saucers, alien abductions, Christopher Lee as a telepathic alien commander, an underwater Pyramid in the Bermuda Triangle, Robert Vaughn in the lead, and, naturally, a robot.

 I finally caught up with it again a few years ago and found it wasn’t as deliriously silly as I remembered – although I’ll probably have to go back and re-assess it again one of these days.

 Ed Hunt only directed a handful of other films, and most of them are considered fairly bad.
 He’s sometimes called by that most generously applied of all cinematic labels – a “Cult Director” – which somehow seems hard to justify.

-The Brain is his entry into the late Eighties Horror cycle and somehow reminds me of Re-Animator without actually resembling it very much.
+The Brain is his entry into the late Eighties Horror cycle: it reminds me of Re-Animator without actually resembling it very much.
 We have the sinister Doctor Blakely, whose “Independent Thinker” TV series is turning everyone in town into a mind-numbed robot, with the help of the giant brain he has in a tank at the studio.

 When we first see it, it resembles (I suspect deliberately) an overgrown version of the brain monsters in one of the best SF films of the late Fifties, Fiend Without a Face.
 But after it eats its first victim, it sprouts a hideous face with lots of pointy teeth sticking out in odd directions.
 For all that we frequently see it in a tank, it doesn’t seem to feel any great need to stay in it, and instead wanders around the Doctor’s Institute whenever the plot calls for it.